Nice being with you here on the Rush Limbaugh program.

 And it is so scary.

-I mean scary.
+I mean, scary.

-But what you saw right away was incredible compassion and concern from this rough, tough football player who immediately scooped up the little baby, the four year old boy, and held him up.
+But what you saw right away was incredible compassion and concern from this rough, tough football player who immediately scooped up the little baby, the four-year-old boy, and held him up.

-And unbelievably the trainer and team doctor were there, and the and young Caden's father were there to hold him and and George Hill, the football player is waiting nearby, worried about the little boy.
+And unbelievably, the trainer and team doctor were there, and young Caden's father were there to hold him.

 He was upset because he figured that a hit like that was probably going to require a trip to the hospital, his dad said, and he wasn't too excited about that prospect.

-He bounced back quickly, what a blessing.
+He bounced back quickly.

-The next day, that little boy that you'll see repeatedly on the video tape, little four year old Caden got a call from Colorado coach Sonny Lubick.
+The next day, that little boy that you'll see repeatedly on the videotape, little four-year-old Caden, got a call from Colorado coach Sonny Lubick.

-He got a football signed by the team, and little Caden said it was kind of scary because I got bonked by the football as he sat there hugging his own football, and he said it kind of hurted.
+He got a football sign by the team, and little Caden said, It was kind of scary because I got bonked by the football as he sat there hugging his own football.

 End of quote.

-You watch that video and you'll see one tough little kid making it through that how bad it could have been by just an inch or two in that hit.
+How bad it could have been by just an inch or two in that hit.

-Well, part of what he said, it it was a good thing it wasn't a pro game because he might have been spiked in the end zone, that little four year old.
+Well, part of what he said, it was a good thing it wasn't a pro game because he might have been spiked in the end zone, that little four-year-old.

-Well, it was you can joke about it now because he's okay, but it didn't look good.
+Well, it was, you can joke about it now because he's okay, but it didn't look good.

-That is a piece of video that will be replayed in my uh mind, but I want you to the most imp one of the most important things is take a look at the immediate compassion and concern from the football player to the trainer to the doctor to everybody.
+But I want you to, one of the most important things is take a look at the immediate compassion and concern from the football player to the trainer to the doctor to everybody.

-Uh thanks to our executive producer, Cookie Gleason, Chief of Staff HR, Kit Carson and our engineer Mike Maimon on this your favorite radio station, and I know it's most favorite when Rush is here.
+Thanks to our executive producer, Cookie Gleason, Chief of Staff HR Kit Carson, and our engineer, Mike Maymone, on this, your favorite radio station.

 And he isn't, but he will be.